jlee31/notes/system-design-and-ux/systemsdesignconcepts.md

 ### Caching and CDNs

+Cacheing
+- used to speedup and increase efficiency in systems
+- it is when you store a copy of data in a temporary storage (cache)

+1) browser caching
+- storing data within the computerl ocally
+- so when reloading a site, it can open from cache instead of sending a request from a server
+- cache hit: when data looked for is in request is in the cache
+- cache miss: when data looked for is in request is not in the cache
+- cache ratio = cache hits / cache hits + cache misses

+2) server caching
+- holding data within caches in the server so that you don't have to make computationally large requests
+- write-back cache
+- what happens if cache is full? : there are eviction policies to remove things
+- LRU: least recently used
+- FIFO: First in First Out
+- LFU: Least Frequently Used

+3) Database caching
+- queries within the database so database queries are faster
+- if stored in cache, return from cache, else check in database

+4) CDNs
+- network of servers that are located in different places around the world
+- requests are checked by the nearest CDN, if not, it will send a request to the host (pulled-based)
+- pushed-based > where data in the host gets pushed onto the cdns
+- cdns are better for static assets
+- good for high availability and performance
+- it can not serve dynamic content or real time processing

+cdn vs caching

+cdn:
+1) reduced latency
+2) high availability
+3) improved security

+caching:
+1) reduced latency
+2) lowered server load
+3) improved ux

 ### Proxy Servers (Forward/Reverse Proxies)

+- middleware between a client and server
+- can provide caching resources, anonymizing requests and load balancing

+Types

+- **Forward Proxy** – A server that sits between a client and the internet, forwarding client requests to external servers.
+Used for filtering, caching, or hiding a user’s IP address from the sites they visit.

+- **Reverse Proxy** – A server that sits between the internet and one or more backend servers, forwarding incoming requests to the appropriate server.
+Used for load balancing, caching, and protecting internal servers.

+- **Open Proxy** – A proxy that is accessible to anyone on the internet.
+Used (often insecurely) to hide IP addresses or bypass restrictions, but can be risky and abused for malicious activity.

+- **Transparent Proxy** – A proxy that intercepts requests without modifying them and without requiring client configuration.
+Used by ISPs or networks for caching or monitoring traffic.

+- **Anonymous Proxy** – A proxy that hides the client’s IP address but identifies itself as a proxy.
+Used to maintain some privacy while browsing.

+- **Distorting Proxy** – A proxy that hides the client’s IP and sends a fake one to the server while identifying itself as a proxy.
+Used to mask location and identity with deception.

+- **High Anonymity Proxy** – A proxy that completely hides the fact that a proxy is being used and does not reveal the client’s IP.
+Used for maximum privacy and anonymity online.

 ### Load Balancers

+- distribute traffic to different servers so that applications are faster

+round robin
+- simplest form
+- traffic is distributed evenly by one traffic to one server then one to another

+least connection
+- directs traffic to server with least connections

+least response time
+- chossing the algorithm with the fewest connetions and quickest response times

+ip hash
+- determines which server should connect based on the IP

+weighted algorithms
+- weights are assigned to requests and based on the weights the server would take the different requests

+geographical algorithms
+- sends request to closest server

+consistent hashing:
+- uses a hash function to distribute data across different nodes

+- there are different hardware load balancers, software load balancers and cloud-based load balancers

+what happens if the load balancer fails?
+- redundancy - adding another load balancer so if one fails then another can take over
+- health checks & monitoring - to check load balancers to ensure problems don't occur
+- auto-scaling and self-healing - detecting faulty load balancers and create new ones
+- DNS failover - reroute traffic to a different load balancer

 ### Databases (Sharding, Replication, ACID, Vertical & Horizontal Scaling)

+types of databases

+1) relational
+- postgres, mysql, sqlite

+Follows ACID

+- A : automicity - all or nothing
+- C : consistency - db should be consistent
+- I : isolation  -  transactions should be independent
+- D : durability - data stays

+2) noSQL - does not have consistency
+- mongodb, kassandra, redis
+- could use key-value pairs
+- graph based
+- no schemes

+3) in-memory
+- fast
+- everything is in memory
+- used mainly for caching and session storage

+scaling
+1) vertical
+- increasing CPI, adding more ram, storage or improving the network
+- there is a maximum limit to the resources you can add

+2) horizontal
+- adding more machines

+database sharding
+- putting shards of data into different places
+- ranged-basd sharding: based on the range of a given key
+- directory-based sharding: lookup service to direct traffic to the database
+- geographical sharding: based on geographic location

+replication
+- keeping copies of data on multiple servers
+- master databae with several read slave db
+- multiple master database

+databse performance
+- caching
+- indexing (making indexes for frequently accessed)
+- query optimization